A remarkable class of elliptic surfaces of amplitude 1 in weighted projective space: Associated variation of mixed Hodge structure

-\begin{thm} The period map for the canonical modular variation of mixed Hodge structure is an immersion for any of the two types (a) or (b) of elliptic surfaces in weighted projective $3$-space. \end{thm} \begin{proof} We first determine the mixed Hodge structure on $H^2(U)$ by means of the exact Gysin sequence
+\begin{theorem} The period map of the subcanonical modular variation of mixed Hodge structure of type 1 or type 2 surfaces is an immersion. \end{theorem} \begin{proof} We first determine the mixed Hodge structure on $H^2(U)$ by means of the exact Gysin sequence